5 Tips for Setting up a New Property With onX Hunt

 I have come to see Waypoints as an indispensable tool.
 Like working a puzzle, the ground we hunt is a picture formed by pieces of the puzzle.
 While scouting you should be marking trails, deer bedding, old scrapes, and rubs.
 If you find a couple of particularly large rubs in a given area be sure to mark them.
 By themselves, they may only communicate that a mature deer has passed through an area.
 However, finding a couple of similar rubs in three or four seemingly unrelated areas and marking their specific locations on a map begins to clarify an image of what a particular mature buck or bucks may be doing while on your property.

 While some bucks leave clear rub lines, other bucks may leave certain size rubs in or near certain types of cover that they feel most comfortable in.
 While large rubs in open woods may mean a buck traveled through at night, seeing multiple large rub clusters on the map may tip us off that the clusters consistently show up on the downwind side of high stem count areas.
-The App makes it easy to drop waypoints on the rubs, trails bucks may be using, or thicker bedding areas bucks may be holding in while checking for hot does during daylight hours.
+The App makes it easy to drop Waypoints on the rubs, trails bucks may be using, or thicker bedding areas bucks may be holding in while checking for hot does during daylight hours.

 Since you now have core areas to hunt, it’s time to find a couple of good trees in which to hang stands.
-Using your Hybrid map, look for any spot where changes in cover creates a type of edge.
-If those edges intersect with terrain features like creeks, points of ridges or saddles, you are likely in a money spot.
+Using your Hybrid map, look for any spot where changes in cover create a type of edge.
+If those edges intersect with terrain features like creeks, points of ridges, or saddles, you are likely in a money spot.
 Then look for multiple good trees in the area.

 Why find a couple of trees in different spots?
 As you consider that deer can move around based on wind direction, time of day, and travel to and from feeding areas, you will see the need for more than one tree.
 Mark that location with a Waypoint.
 If it’s a while until the season starts, you can easily find that spot again when you need to.

 Lastly, hang a couple of cameras to verify your scouting.
 Be sure to mark those camera spots with a Waypoint as well.
-If you have a good enough friend, share those camera spots for him/her to check cards for you if you can’t get back to the property quickly.
-If entrance and exit to the camera is tricky, use the Tracking feature to mark the way in and out to keep deer in the dark and then share that track with your friend.
+If you have a good enough friend, share those camera spots for them to check cards for you if you can’t get back to the property quickly.
+If entrance and exit to the camera is tricky, use the Tracking feature to mark the way in and out to keep deer in the dark, and then share that track with your friend.

-5. Shaping up Your Property
+5. Shaping Up Your Property

 Nearly every property gives us the opportunity to improve it and our hunting in some way.
 I use the Area Shape Tool as a “personal trainer,” of sorts, to provide some accountability toward organizing, developing, and tracking my property improvement strategy.
 Using the App to provide a visual representation of what exists in my mind is a great way to leverage the small cost of the App toward strategically accomplishing goals.
-It has become my own personal land management trainer.
+It has become my personal land management trainer.

-So, practically speaking, at this point we know our boundaries.
+So, practically speaking, at this point, we know our boundaries.
 We’ve done some serious scouting.
 We can see our roads and trails to know how to access areas most efficiently.

-We are ready to build some food plots!
+We are ready to build some food plots.

 A couple of practical food plot creation considerations are how plot placement and human pressure impact deer movement.
 Regarding plot placement, if possible, I want planted plots in areas that provide protected access to that food for the deer, but also protected access and opportunity to reach a given stand as I move to and away from the stand locations.